How to Measure Student Achievement: Metrics, Methods & Tools

 Even if you take tests, quizzes or design different smart exercises for the evaluation of students’ achievement, the significance of the direct interaction between learners and students cannot be neglected.
 In an eLearning scenario, this one on one interaction can be in the form of audio and video teleconference session.
 This could also be in the form of online chat.

 This is also like an on-going assessment where you gauge the student’s understanding while providing them solutions or feedback in the real time.
-It helps encouraging students and in assisting them with certain improvement or problematic areas.
+It helps encourage students and assists them with certain improvements or problematic areas.

 Encourage students to make use of their strengths and recognize weaknesses.
 Offer them supplemental learning resources to facilitate online training.
 To make one on one session successful, prepare a list of question to judge the student’s knowledge.
 You can also host live webinars that will help students to interact with each other and discuss the subject.
 Regardless if we speak of the traditional classroom setup or online learning, one on one session is the most impactful way to assess while solving students’ learning concerns.